KMGA

-KMGA (99.5 MHz) is a commercial FM radio station licensed to Albuquerque, New Mexico.
+KMGA (99.5 FM) is a commercial radio station licensed to Albuquerque, New Mexico.
 The station is owned by Cumulus Media and broadcasts an adult contemporary radio format.
 For much of November and December it switches to Christmas music.
 The radio studios and offices are in Downtown Albuquerque.

 KMGA has an effective radiated power (ERP) of 22,500 watts.
 The transmitter tower is atop Sandia Crest east of the city.

 Programming

 Personalities

 Notable personalities on the station include nationally syndicated hosts Bob & Sheri (mornings) and John Tesh "Intelligence for Your Life" (evenings) along with local hosts Steph Duran (middays) and Doug Duroucher (afternoons).
 On January 1, 2018, KMGA changed slogans to "Today's Best Mix", with no changes in staff or format.

 Past morning shows include Meredith Dunkel and Chris Fox of "The Meredith and Fox Show" which began in June 2015.
 Another change in mornings happened in November 2016 when Meredith was joined by a new co-host, Doug Durocher from San Bernardino, California.
 In January 2017 Bryan Simmons joined KMGA as program director from Los Angeles.
 In June 2017 a new host Steph Duran from sister station KRST joined the morning show replacing Meredith Dunkel who left for a new job in Tucson, Arizona.
-The show was then billed as "The Magic Morning Show with Doug & Duran."
+The show was then billed as "The Magic Morning Show with Doug & Duran".

 Scott Simon and Rachel Michaels had hosted "Magic in the morning with Simon and Rachel" beginning in late May 2014.
 Simon and Rachel had moved over from country sister station KRST, which at that time had picked up the Nash FM brand as well as its national morning show.
 However Simon and Rachel were out after 11 months.
 Phil Moore had previously hosted mornings for seventeen years before retiring.
 By May 2012, KMGA became the market's only AC station.

+On January 31, 2025 the Morning Show is now hosted by Kiki Garcia she moved from sister station 93.3 The Q (KOBQ-FM).